-Target prices.
-Return the price level to 100 and keep it there.
-Target inflation.
-Return the inflation rate to 40 percent and try to keep it there.
-Stable prices.
+- Target inflation.
+Return the inflation rate to 40 percent and keep it there. - Stable price.
 Keep the price level at 140.
-If you fail, do not try to return it to 140; just keep it from changing again.
-Stable inflation.
+If you fail, do not try to return it to 140; just keep it from changing again. - Stable inflation.
 Keep the inflation rate at 60 percent.
 If you fail and it rises to 90 percent, keep it at 90 percent.

 Which of these goals is best?
-Target prices are good for long-range planning, because under that policy, contracts can specify prices with the assurance that they will not change much.
-Target inflation would require somewhat more complexity, because the contract would have to specify that prices rise each year, but future prices would still be predictable, and this allows the government to earn seigneurage.
-The policy of target inflation is also desirable if prices are sticky and deflation causes unemployment.
+The Target Price policy is good for longrange planning, because under that policy, contracts can specify prices with the assurance that they will not change much.
+Target Inflation would require somewhat more complexity, because the contract would have to specify that prices rise each year, but future prices would still be predictable, and this allows the government to earn seigneurage.
+The policy of Target Inflation is also desirable if prices are sticky and deflation causes unemployment.
 But we should wonder if prices will be sticky if the central bank really is following a Target Price policy and has convinced the public that it is doing so.

-Stable prices are better for short-term planning.
+The Stable Price policy is better for short-term planning.
 In making new contracts, this policy allows people to use current prices, without having to predict the price changes that target prices mandate.
-If, for example, prices rise from 100 to 120 and a stable price policy is followed, people can write contracts based on an expected price of 120, but under a target price policy they would have to calculate that the price would fall to 100.
-Those people who were writing long-term contracts a year ago, however, did not have to think about price changes under the policy of target prices.
+If, for example, prices rise from 100 to 120 and a Stable Price policy is followed, people can write contracts based on an expected price of 120, but under a Target Price policy they would have to calculate that the price would fall to 100.
+Those people who were writing long-term contracts a year ago, however, did not have to think about price changes under the Target Price policy.

-Is there anything to be said for stable inflation?
+Is there anything to be said for Stable Inflation?
 Well, it does reduce memory costs, since one does not have to remember what the target rate of inflation is, but it increases the need for information acquisition, since one must learn what current inflation is.
-The best argument for stable inflation is not based on transaction costs, but on the difficulty of changing expectations.
+The best argument for Stable Inflation is not based on transaction costs, but on the difficulty of changing expectations.
 If, for whatever reason, public expectations are that the inflation rate follows a random walk, then the central bank might do best by following those expectations.
 This is not entirely satisfactory as a story, since, like my model of negotiation, it does not explain the origins of the expectations, but it does have a plausible ring to it.